bulka4/azure_terraform/acr/readme.md

 # Preparing Terraform variables
-We need to create the terraform.tfvars file in the same folder as this readme file and specify there values for the following variables:
-- resource_group_location - Location of the created resource group, for example "westeurope"
-- resource_group_name - name of the created resource group.
-- acr_name - name of the created ACR (without special characters.
-Uppercase letters allowed.)
-- service_principal_display_name - name of the created service principal which will be used for authentication when pushing and pulling images from ACR (underscores allowed)
-- service_principal_role - role which we want to assign to the created service principal ("acrpush" will allow for both pushing and pulling images to the ACR)
+Before using this code we need to create terraform.tfvars file which look like terraform-draft.tfvars file in the same location.
+It is described there what values to provide.
+We are assigning there values to variables from the variables.tf file located in the same folder.
+In the variables.tf we can also find descriptions of those variables.
+We need to assign values only for those variables which doesn't have assigned the default value.